gparlakov/jstalks-2021-optimising-angular/TASKS.md

   3. Update the component and test
       - Copy paste the [this](files/notifications.component.ts.help) in the notifications.component.ts
       - Add injected dependency - the `NotificationService` in the providers (why?)
-  4. Add a test for the case of success and for the case of error (populates the correct input)
+  4. Add a test for the case of success and for the case of error (populates the correct input) (see [help](./files/notificatons.component.spec.ts.help))
-  5. !!//TODO Fix the jasmine.createSpy is not a function
+  5. Review of 3

 # Resources
 IntelliJ plugin for snippets https://plugins.jetbrains.com/plugin/8395-angular-2-typescript-live-templates/versions